tilt-dev/tilt.build/docs/snapshots.md

 ### Q: What data do you store for each snapshot?
 For each snapshot we store the entirety of your Tilt's state, including all logs and build history.
 In addition we store two pieces of metadata: the time that the snapshot was taken and the user, if any, that created it.

-### Q: Can I delete a snapshot that I created while I was signed out?
+### Q: Can I delete a snapshot that I created before I linked my Tilt Cloud account?
 No. Any snapshot created while you were signed out can't be deleted.

 ### Q: If I delete a snapshot is any data retained?